university-of-york/research-it-documentation/docs/source/getting_started/code_of_conduct.rst

 Closing Virtual Desktop Sessions
 --------------------------------

-`Virtual desktop sessions <using_viking/virtual_desktops.html>`_ don't close if you simply disconnect, this is to allow you to come back to them at a later time.
+:doc:`Virtual desktop sessions <../using_viking/virtual_desktops>` don't close if you simply disconnect, this is to allow you to come back to them at a later time.
 If you do not ``kill`` the virtual desktop after you have finished and later create new ones, more and more virtual desktops will be running taking up resources.
 This is why it's required to simply :ref:`kill virtual desktops when finished with <kill_sessions>`.

 Backing up data